 One of the best things about bouldering is that you don’t need too much equipment.
 All you need is:

 - Bouldering crash pad

 It is crucial to get the best climbing shoes you can get.
 It will be much harder otherwise.
 A decent pair of shoes will protect your feet and increase grip, two things that you solely need when bouldering.

-Bouldering shoes don’t look like any other type of shoe you have seen before.
+Indeed, bouldering shoes don’t look like any other type of shoe.
 They are bent inwards to increase toe grip.
 In addition, many use velcro straps to secure the shoe in place.
 Needless to say, the shape of your feet matters a lot.